soheilsolim/calculator-AVR/README.md

-create with AVR(C) & run in PROTEUS simulink
+create calculator with AVR(C) & run in PROTEUS simulink